Jakub Błaszczykowski: Euro 2016

+2018 FIFA World Cup and beyond

+Błaszczykowski was selected for the final 23-man Poland squad for the 2018 FIFA World Cup, but played only in the first game, a 2–1 defeat to Senegal in which he came off as a substitute at half-time.

+Błaszczykowski scored on his record-breaking 103rd Poland cap, a 3–2 defeat to Portugal in the 2018–19 UEFA Nations League.

+On 16 June 2023, almost four years after his last call-up in the team, Błaszczykowski was called up for a friendly match against Germany at National Stadium.
+He started his farewell game as a captain and left the pitch in the 16th minute to a guard of honor from both teams.
+Błaszczykowski retired the following month.

 Personal life

 As a child, Błaszczykowski witnessed a family tragedy which had a major influence on his life.
-In September 1996, when he was 10 years old, his father stabbed his mother to death.
+In September 1996, when he was 10 years old, his father, who abused alcohol, stabbed his mother to death.
 After his father went to prison, he and his older brother, Dawid, were raised by their grandmother.
 He briefly gave up football, but with the encouragement of his uncle, Jerzy Brzęczek, a former captain of the Poland national football team, he decided to resume training at Raków Częstochowa two months later.
 Błaszczykowski has credited his successes to his grandmother.
 He dedicates every goal he scores to his mother and can be seen looking up to the sky during goal celebrations.

+On 7 September 2024, a special Borussia Dortmund legends farewell match was held in order to pay tribute to Błaszczykowski and his compatriot Łukasz Piszczek who helped shape some of the most successful years in the club's history between 2010 and 2015.
+The match was overseen by former club coach Jürgen Klopp and attracted over 81,000 spectators at the Signal Iduna Park.
+The match ended in a 5–4 victory of the Błaszczykowski team.

 Błaszczykowski married Agata Gołaszewska in June 2010.
 Their daughter, Oliwia, was born in 2011.
 Their second daughter, Lena, was born in 2014.

 He is a devout Catholic who reads the Bible on a daily basis, prays often, and participates in the Nie wstydzę się Jezusa (Polish for "I am not ashamed of Jesus") project.

+In 2024, he was the subject of a documentary film entitled Kuba, which premiered on 23 February on Prime Video.